 - CAN ask for Post Likes and Comments, but NOT Shares

-- Need to include language that releases Facebook of any liability as well as any official rules and terms
+- Need to include language that releases Facebook of any liability as well as any official rules and terms for the contest

 - CANNOT require any activity that requires an entrant to post on their personal profiles (e.g. Shares or Check-ins)

 Facebook Contest Examples

 There is no way to generate an all-inclusive list of contest ideas because businesses and industries vary so much, as do budgets for prizes.
 What is typically seen is some sort of giveaway.
 It could be a giveaway for a chance to win a free product or service, or a chance to win some type of experience.

 - Do you own a toy store?
 You could give away a Star Wars toy bundle.